-5-HTP supplements claim that 5-HTP is effective for anxiety, depression & insomnia, but science does not support this.
-Learn about some potent alternatives.
+5-HTP supplements are taken for anxiety, depression and insomnia, but the science does not support this.
+However, there are some potent alternatives.

 But there are some concerns about 5-HTP’s safety and also doubts as to whether it works as well as we’ve been led to believe.